dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:* StatAnalysis

+   GFDL_TRACKER_KEEP_INTERMEDIATE
+     If True, do not scrub intermediate files created by the tracker.
+Useful for debugging issues.

+     | *Used by:* GFDLTracker

    TCMPR_PLOTTER_READ_ALL_FILES
      If True, pass in input directory set by :term:`TCMPR_PLOTTER_TCMPR_DATA_DIR` to the script.
 If False, a list of all files that end with .tcst in the input